percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

 You can add custom or predefined labels in PMM while adding a service for monitoring in PMM.

-You can set the labels using User Interface as follows:
+You can set the labels using User interface as follows:

 1. On the *Main* menu, navigate to *Configuration > Add Service*.